ARCY2005 Rock Art Fieldschool

 - Level 2 elective

 - This Unit gives students the opportunity to gain academic credit through a supervised rock art recording and archaeological excavation project run by UWA's Centre for Rock Art Research + Management in partnership with Rio Tinto's Cultural Heritage team and Murujuga Aboriginal Corporation and Rangers.
 The field school is part of Rio Tinto's contributions under their Conservation Agreement for the National Heritage Listing of the Burrup Peninsula.
 The Unit provides students with a great opportunity to develop practical and conceptual skills associated with Indigenous archaeology and rock art research.
-Students work alongside traditional owners and rangers from the Murujuga Aboriginal Corporation, as well as archaeologists and heritage managers.
+Students work alongside Traditional Owners and Rangers from the Murujuga Aboriginal Corporation, as well as archaeologists, heritage managers and members of the public.

 - Students are able to (1) successfully undertake rock art recording—identify and classify motifs, accurately document motifs on specialised rock art recording forms, use digital photography, sketching and tracing to record single and superimposed motifs; (2) successfully undertake survey and mapping—know the basic principles of archaeological survey, set a dumpy, use a dumpy, record excavation heights and points, and use a compass and map for survey and recording; (3) successfully conduct archaeological processing—use sieves, conduct primary on-site sorting of archaeological material; (4) successfully use a variety of recording forms (level, feature recording, artefact sorting, cataloguing, stratigraphic); (5) understand basic ethical considerations involved in the archaeological study of rock art and working with groups of stakeholders; and (6) successfully work in a team in field conditions in a safe and efficient manner.

 - Indicative assessments in this unit are as follows: (1) participation; (2) practical and in-field exercises

 ; and (3) final report.
 Further information is available in the unit outline.